James-Glennon/Portfolio-project-2--JavaScript/README.md

 This function appears to prevent repeat entries, however if the number of different values for the selected variable is less than **num1**, the loop would become infinite and crash the site.

+Another limitation is that it only prevents the first randomHero from repeating, meaning a third or fourth randomHero could repeat the second.
+This is why max 2 is listed in the doc string.

+As a redundancy in the quiz, both button return **Correct** if they are equal.

 ##### Unusual Icon File Names

 Due to how the html img element are assigned a src attribute, the hero_icons must match the hero